chengenzhao/java-vulkan-mac/README.md

 * Make sure the path of the lib folder in Vulkan SDK is included in java.library.path, otherwise it won't be able to find it.
 * Also files in the share fold is required, make sure the environment path includes VK_ICD_FILENAMES and VK_LAYER_PATH.
 * Compile the shader files, which included in the src/main/resources/shader folder.
 Using command like:
-  * ~/VulkanSDK/1.3.275.0/macOS/bin/glslc src/main/resources/shader/triangle.vert -o vert.spv
+  * ~/VulkanSDK/1.3.275.0/macOS/bin/glslc src/main/resources/shader/shader.vert -o src/main/resources/shader/vert.spv
-  * ~/VulkanSDK/1.3.275.0/macOS/bin/glslc src/main/resources/shader/triangle.frag -o frag.spv
+  * ~/VulkanSDK/1.3.275.0/macOS/bin/glslc src/main/resources/shader/shader.frag -o src/main/resources/shader/frag.spv
 * Run the main class: com.example.HelloApplication

 # Distribution / Releasing on Steam etc.